 Even if you specify “no returns accepted,” under the eBay Money Back Guarantee, the buyer can still return an item if it doesn’t match the listing description.

-If you're selling expensive items, or have a small stock of items, it's easier to set up a Return Policy when you create a listing.
-Learn how to set up a Return Policy in Sell Your Item form.
+If you're selling expensive items, or have a small stock of items, it's easier to set up a return policy when you create a listing.

 If you have a large stock and are ready to automate the way that you manage different parts of the return process, learn how to set up two basic rules to automatically accept returns or send immediate refunds.